Last updated: April 7, 2021

 When you open a tracked email that you sent from your Outlook or Gmail inbox, you may trigger an instant open notification from HubSpot Sales.
 If you want to block these notifications, make sure you're using the most up-to-date version of the extension or add-in and that you've configured your browser to support notifications.

 Please note: these steps apply to the HubSpot Sales Outlook desktop add-in on Windows.
-If you have the HubSpot Sales Office 365 add-in, follow the troubleshooting steps for that add-in instead.
+If you have the HubSpot Sales Office 365 add-in, learn how to block IP addresses to prevent self-open notifications while using that add-in.

 To allow cookies in Internet Explorer: